Configuring VCS Roots

 Type of a version control system supported by TeamCity, for example, Perforce, Subversion, and so on.

 Unique name of VCS root across all VCS roots of the project.

 Unique ID of VCS root across all VCS roots in the system.
 VCS root ID can be used in parameter references to VCS root parameters and REST API.
 If not specified, will be generated automatically from VCS root parameters.

 URL to VCS repository.
 Supports URLs in different formats, like:

-Minimum checking interval
+Minimum polling interval

 Specifies how often TeamCity polls the VCS repository for VCS changes.
 By default, the global predefined server setting is used that can be modified on the Administration | Global Settings page.
 The interval time starts as soon as the last poll is finished on the per-VCS root basis.
 Here you can specify a custom interval for the current VCS root.

 If TeamCity detects that a VCS commit hook is used to trigger checking for changes, this interval is automatically increased up to the predefined value (4 hours).
-If the periodical check finds changes undetected via the commit hook, the checking interval is reset to the specified minimum.
+If the periodical check finds changes undetected via the commit hook, the polling interval is reset to the specified minimum.

 Belongs to project

 Each VCS root belongs to some project, and in this section the name of this project is displayed.
 A VCS root can be moved to the common parent project of all subprojects, build configurations and templates where the root is currently used.